Iowa Airman receives Ranger tab

-Senior Airman Miles Fristo with the 185th Air Refueling Wing, receives Ranger tab at the Iowa National Guard Joint Force Headquarters building on June 05, 2020.
+Iowa Air National Guard Senior Airman Miles Fristo, an operation intelligence analyst with the 185th Air Refueling Wing, was awarded the U.S. Army Ranger tab at Joint Forces Headquarters, in Johnston, Iowa, on June 5.
+Fristo was the first Iowa Air National Guard Airman to receive the U.S. Army Ranger tab.

+Only five slots are available to be filled by Airmen across the United States each year.
+Fristo had to stand out above his peers and show he had what it takes to be selected.

+“Fristo was dedicated to becoming a Ranger,” said Command Chief Master Sgt.
+Joseph Donovan.
+“In his four years with the 185th Air Refueling Wing, Frisco demonstrated his level of persistence and ambition needed to achieve this monumental honor.”

 |Date Taken: